OpenPlaceGuide/openplaceguide/README.md

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

+## Vision

+Creating a modern OpenStreetMap based website with the functionality of www.addismap.com, fully Open Source.

 ## User Stories

 * As a business owner I want to present my information on a website